-In addition to Outlook OST Cache files, the Manage VHD action includes built in settings for OneNote Cache and Skype for Business 2016/365 Global Address List.
+In addition to Outlook OST Cache files, the Manage VHD action includes built in settings for OneDrive for Business, OneNote Cache, and Skype for Business 2016/365 Global Address List.
 Additionally, you can also create your own custom redirections.
 Example locations that would be potential candidates are areas within the user profile that are too large for synchronization via EM Personalization, but are key to providing an optimal user experience.